Swedish American Line: 1975 onwards

 SAL continued freight operations, maintained their share in Hoverlloyd and ownership of the Lindblad Explorer until the early 1980s.
 The Lindblad Explorer was sold to Lindblad Swire Cruises in 1980, and soon afterwards SAL withdrew from Hoverlloyd.
 Apparently the last ship owned by the company was sold in 1986.
 In 1984 the company was bought by competing ship owner Rederi AB Transatlantic, which in turn was bought by transportation company Bilspedition AB in 1988.
 The last vestiges of SAL disappeared in 1990, when Bilspedition closed down its shipping department.

-As of 2022, the last surviving ships that were part of Swedish American Line are: the MS Stockholm of 1948, currently laid up in Rotterdam, Netherlands; the tender SS Marieholm, serving as restaurant ship in Gothenburg, Sweden; and a tender from the MS Kungsholm, used as the excursion boat Cygnet on Coniston Water, England.
+As of 2025, the last surviving ships that were part of Swedish American Line are: the tender SS Marieholm, serving as restaurant ship in Gothenburg, Sweden; and a tender from the MS Kungsholm, used as the excursion boat Cygnet on Coniston Water, England.